 - 2.1 Reports surrounding these issues are taken extremely seriously by our Directors who are committed to ensuring that all investigations shall be prompt and effective.
-If our investigations reveal any issues, we are committed to taking appropriate action, including but not limited to: - 2.1.1 Working with the appropriate organisations to improve standards, - 2.1.2 Removing that organisation from our preferred supplier list, - 2.1.3 Passing details to appropriate law enforcement bodies. - 2.2 We regularly monitor our risks in this area through the use of relevant key performance indicators, including: - 2.2.1 The amount of time spent on audits, re-audits, spot checks, and related due diligence, and - 2.2.2 The level of modern slavery training and awareness amongst our staff. - 2.3 As part of our efforts in this area, we publish a modern slavery statement on an annual basis. - 2.4 We would also recommend reading this in conjunction with our other policies, including our: - 2.4.1 Corporate Social Responsibility and Community Policy - 2.4.2 Child Labour and Remediation Policy - 2.4.3 Ethical Trading Policy - 2.4.4 Bribery & Corruption Policy - 2.4.5 Whistleblowing Policy - 2.4.6 Human Rights Statement - 2.4.7 Safeguarding Children and Vulnerable Adults Policy - 2.4.8 Equality and Diversity Policy and Procedure - 2.4.9 Staff Recruitment and Selection Policy - 2.4.10 Anti-Harassment and Bullying Policy - 2.5 This policy was adopted on Wednesday 19th October 2016 after being agreed by our Directors.
-It is reviewed annually.
+If our investigations reveal any issues, we are committed to taking appropriate action, including but not Ltd to: - 2.1.1 Working with the appropriate organisations to improve standards, - 2.1.2 Removing that organisation from our preferred supplier list, - 2.1.3 Passing details to appropriate law enforcement bodies. - 2.2 We regularly monitor our risks in this area through the use of relevant key performance indicators, including: - 2.2.1 The amount of time spent on audits, re-audits, spot checks, and related due diligence, and - 2.2.2 The level of modern slavery training and awareness amongst our staff. - 2.3 As part of our efforts in this area, we publish a modern slavery statement on an annual basis. - 2.4 We would also recommend reading this in conjunction with our other policies, including our: - 2.4.1 Corporate Social Responsibility and Community Policy - 2.4.2 Child Labour and Remediation Policy - 2.4.3 Ethical Trading Statement and Policy - 2.4.4 Bribery and Corruption Policy - 2.4.5 Whistleblowing Policy - 2.4.6 Human Rights Statement - 2.4.7 Safeguarding Children and Vulnerable Adults Policy - 2.4.8 Equality and Diversity Policy and Procedure - 2.4.9 Staff Recruitment and Selection Policy - 2.4.10 Responsible Recruitment Policy - 2.4.11 Anti-Harassment and Bullying Policy - 2.4.12 Sexual Harassment Policy - 2.4.13 GEM Safeguarding Children and Vulnerable Adults Policy - 2.5 This policy was adopted on Wednesday 19th October 2016 after being agreed by our Directors.
+It is reviewed annually and last reviewed on Friday 4th April 2025.